Andres65808/Andres65808/README.md

 - 💞️ I’m looking to collaborate on nobody
 - 📫 How to reach me ig, twt, wpp
 - 😄 Pronouns: he, she
-- ⚡ Fun fact: I'm currently studying mechatronics
+- ⚡ Fun fact: I'm currently studying mechatronics, i don't speak english, i speak spanish

 <!---
 Andres65808/Andres65808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.